NoNotNotes/Yuubi/content/CMPA/Pediatrics.md

 title: Pediatrics
 tags:
   - CMPA
+description: Pediatric Nursing as discussed by Ma'am Auri.
+Mostly based on her presentation, supplemented by her lectures.
+date: 2024-09-24
 ---
 This is basically lifted information of **Ma'am Aurisita Maganis Delos Reyes**'s presentation, revised into a web format/noted down using the outline method.
 If find it a good exercise to re-summarize this information as it was in the presentation, pointing out and organizing key points and information.